What is Sclerotherapy?

 Sclerotherapy is a medical procedure used to treat surface varicose veins and spider veins.
 Larger, deeper veins may also be treated.
 A tiny needle is used to inject a solution directly into the vein.
 The solution irritates the lining of the vessel, causing it to swell shut and stick together.
 Some blood may re-enter the vein and clot.
 Over time, the body will absorb the treated vein and old blood.

-Treating Treats Using Sclerotherapy
+Treating Veins Using Sclerotherapy

-Visual sclerotherapy describes treatment of veins that are near the surface.
+Visual sclerotherapy describes the treatment of veins that are near the surface.
 Deeper veins can be treated using ultrasound to guide the needle into the vein.
 The various solutions can also be prepared and made more powerful by mixing them into a foam solution, called foam sclerotherapy.